Real tennis: Courts

 Counting clockwise from the main wall, the penthouses are called the dedans penthouse, the service penthouse and the grille penthouse.
 The side with the dedans penthouse is also known as the service end, and the side with the grille penthouse is also known as the hazard end.
 Beneath the penthouses are various openings in the wall, which have various mechanics in the gameplay and allow spectators to view the game.
 Underneath the dedans penthouse is the dedans, between 5.7 and 6.7 m wide positioned centrally along the wall.
 A net across the opening allows spectators to view the game without fear of injury.
-Beneath the grille penthouse is the grille, a roughly square opening measuring between 0.9 × 0.9 m and 1.0 × 1.0 m positioned the upper right hand side as viewed from the court.
+Beneath the grille penthouse is the grille, a roughly square opening measuring between 0.9 × 0.9 m and 1.0 × 1.0 m positioned on the upper right hand side as viewed from the court.
 The grille is usually blocked by a solid wood cover with a picture or club logo, though American courts usually have netting instead.
 Beneath the service penthouse is a long opening, divided up into smaller openings by wooden or metal posts.
 The central such opening, known as the line, extends to the floor and allows players to enter the court and change ends.
 Counted from the centre of the court, the openings are known symmetrically as first gallery, the door, second gallery and last gallery, though at the end of the court closest to the grille penthouse the final opening is instead called the winning gallery and contains a bell which rings when a ball enters the opening.

 Strung across the centre of the court is a net, which sags in the middle.
 At the centre of the court, the net is positioned 3 ft above the playing surface, rising to 5 ft at the sides of the court.
 Most courts have a trough and a sunken basket at the base of the net for collecting balls at the change of ends.